owlbarn/tutorial/book/case-image-inception/README.md

 The code to build a VGG16 network with Owl is shown in [@zoo2019vgg16].

 One extra benefit is that using small kernels increases non-linearity.
-Image an extreme case where the kernel is as large as the input image, then the whole convolution is just one big matrix multiplication, a totally linear operations.
+Imagine an extreme case where the kernel is as large as the input image, then the whole convolution is just one big matrix multiplication, a complete linear operations.
 As we have just explained in the previous section, we hope to reduce the linearity in training CNN to accommodate more real-world problems.

 ### ResNet